Exploring Bluetooth Profiles and their Applications

 PAN Service

-Serial Port Profile(SPP) Using a Bluetooth device as a virtual serial port Mobile phones and personal computers Device A
+Serial Port Profile(SPP) Using a Bluetooth device as a virtual serial port Mobile phones, personal computers, and automotive accessories such as the Bluetooth OBD2 scanner Device A

 Device B